January 17- NO SCHOOL (MLK Day)

 We ask that every third grader reads at least 15-20 minutes every night at home.
-Logs will be sent home with Thursday folders and should be returned the following Thursday.

 We cover a variety of topics in third grade math.
 We review place value, adding and subtracting with regrouping, word problems, fractions, mulitplication and division, and perimeter.
 We use a Math Facts program which connects learning the basic facts in multiplication and division facts to our Reading Curriculum.